viamrobotics/docs/docs/components/board.md

 linkTitle: "Board"
 weight: 20
 type: "docs"
-description: "A robot's board is its signal wire hub, providing access to GPIO pins for digital signaling with the computer controlling a robot."
+description: "The signal wire hub of a robot, with GPIO pins for transmitting signals between the robot's computer and its other components."
 tags: ["board", "components"]
 icon: "img/components/board.png"
 # SMEs: Gautham, Rand